-Effective July 1, 2010 HACSM received HUD approval to increase its voucher budget authority to 30% for the Project-Based program.
-Expansion of the PBV program is one of the major resources for the development of additional affordable housing units and will assist the San Mateo County to meet the goals of its HOPE Plan, the County's 10 year plan to end homelessness.
+Effective July 1, 2017 HACSM received HUD approval to increase its voucher budget authority from 30% up to 35% for the Project-Based program.
+Expansion of the PBV program is one of the major resources for the development of additional affordable housing units and will assist the San Mateo County to meet the goal of ending homelessness by 2025.

 In selecting future Project-Based projects, HACSM has acknowledged that it will give preference to properties that are newly constructed, located near public transportation corridors, and contain energy efficient features.

 This activity provides an avenue to increase housing choice for families by increasing the supply of decent, safe, and sanitary affordable housing.